cocus/vc288-alt-fw/README.md

 * Linearize the ADC readings to get a precise value out of it.
 * Store the ADC offset calibrations in the EEPROM.
 * Move the decimal point dynamically.
+* Support the STM8S103F MCU (other variants of the same voltmeter).
 * ... other stuff that will come out eventually.